Indigenous scholar speaker Series Colloquium, March 25, 2026

 ABOUT Dr. Vicky Lomay:

 Vicky T. Lomay, Ph.D. is a Dinè (Navajo) licensed psychologist in Arizona, She is the owner of Tsinajini Psychology Services, PLLC.
-She is the current president of President, APA Division 35 Section 6 AIANI Women and is Secretary for the Society of Indian Psychologists.
+She is the current president of President, APA Division 35 Section 6 AIANI Women and is former Secretary and now President-Elect for the Society of Indian Psychologists.
 She completed her doctoral studies at Arizona State University in counseling psychology.
 She completed an APA-accredited clinical internship at the Missouri Health Sciences Psychology Consortium in Columbia, Missouri.
 She went on to finish a research fellowship and postdoctoral residency in clinical neuropsychology at Barrow Neurological Institute/St. Joseph’s Hospital & Medical Center in Phoenix, Arizona.
 She focuses her clinical practice on developing and interweaving culturally appropriate methods into assessment, evaluation, psychological and neuropsychological testing, and individual psychotherapy.
 For over two decades, she has worked with tribal communities in the Southwest U.S. She co-edited the book Understanding Indigenous Perspectives: Hallucinations, Visions, and Dreams, and she coauthored chapters about multicultural neurorehabilitation and neuropsychology. .

 If you are interested in additional resources on topics around Reconciliation/Decolonization/EDI, you may also interested in visiting the SFU Psyc IRC Resources page and links.
 They are continually being updated: https://www.sfu.ca/psychology/about/indigenous-reconciliation/resources.html.
 Additional links are also provided at the Department's JEDAI workgroup website: https://www.sfu.ca/psychology/about/edi/resources.html